 The fade cut is incredibly versatile, so is a suitable option for most guys when heading to the barber for a fresh trim.
 But what exactly should you be asking your barber when talking about styling options and, perhaps more importantly, how do you ask for a fade haircut, when it’s not as simple as just asking for a fade haircut?
 Allow us to reveal all.

 How To Ask Your Barber For A Fade Haircut

-When you’re sitting in the barber’s chair, you can’t simply ask for a fade haircut, you must tell your barber or hairdresser exactly what kind of style you want.
+When you’re sitting in the barber’s chair, you can’t simply ask for a fade.
+Instead, you must tell your barber or hairdresser exactly what kind of style you want.
 The more precise you are, the more accurate they will be at delivering your wishes.
-The fade cut can actually be broken down into various styles: low-fade, mid-fade, high-fade and taper-fade to name a few.
-While we may have said the fade will suit the majority of guys, some will suit the high-fade, but some other face and hair types, it won’t look right and a lower fade will be required.
+The fade cut can actually be broken down into various styles: low-fade, mid-fade, high-fade and taper-fade to name a few, but other slightly more obscure options include the undercut fade, pompadour fade and the skin fade haircut.

 You can also choose the length you want your fade to be.
 Naturally, you’ll want to aim for as short as possible – some guys even choose to have no guard on the clippers to get a skin fade – but a good starting point would be a number 1 over the ears, which gradually increases in length to a number 2 further up the sides of the head.

 Ultimately, if you’re not sure exactly what type of fade haircut, or what length to get, ask for your barber’s recommendation, or take a picture in with you of someone else’s hair that you like the look of.
-They’ll you know if it’s possible.
+They’ll let you know if it’s possible.

 What good is all this talk about the different styles of fade without some images and further explanation on them?
 Here are the best men’s fade haircuts to ask for on your next barber visit.